stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-We can now define a further adapter that only considers rays in the negative half-space:
+A further adapter can now be defined that only considers rays in the negative half-space:

 ```java
 public Intersected behind() {